 While Gloucester Cathedral – the famous filming location for Harry Potter’s Hogwarts – is impressive enough, it’s not the only stunning architecture Gloucester has to offer.
 The town is full of beautiful buildings, including ancient priories dating as far back as the 13th century, Tudor buildings with their characteristic black timber frames, not to mention the Victorian docks.

-From Robinswood Hill with its panoramic views on the outskirts of the city, to Gloucester Park right in the heart of it, there are plenty of gorgeous green spaces to enjoy.
+From Robinswood Hill with its panoramic views on the outskirts of the city, to Gloucester Park right in the heart of it, there are plenty of gorgeous green spaces to explore.
 Intrepid explorers can also pick up The Cotswold Way from Crickley Hill Nature Reserve, just a short drive from Gloucester.

 With huge companies like Mears Group, Ecclesiastical Insurance, CM Downton, LanesHealth and Barnwood Group all headquartered in or around Gloucester, there are plenty of employment opportunities across a range of sectors.
 Gloucester also has easy access to the M5 for anyone looking to commute to nearby cities like Bristol.